-Best YEIDA Sectors Near Jewar Airport for NRIs (2026)
+Best YEIDA sectors near Jewar Airport for NRIs (2026)

 In one paragraph

 The Noida International Airport at Jewar (IATA: DXN) opened for domestic operations on 15 June 2026 — the first time the Yamuna Expressway corridor has genuine airport connectivity.
-For NRIs evaluating a YEIDA residential plot, the airport's arrival shifts the question from "will this corridor develop?" to "which sector should I be in?"
+For NRIs evaluating a YEIDA residential plot, the airport’s arrival shifts the question from “will this corridor develop?” to “which sector should I be in?”
 This guide compares the residential sectors NRIs ask about most — Sectors 18, 20, 22D, 24A, 16 and 17 — across the factors that actually matter: distance to the airport terminal, residential allotment status, plot sizes available, on-ground infrastructure, and suitability for a plot-and-build strategy versus a longer hold.
-All appreciation figures are from sourced data in our NRI data file and are explicitly disclaimed.
+All appreciation figures are from sourced data and are explicitly disclaimed.
 This is general information — not legal, tax or investment advice.
 Consult your CA / FEMA advisor before transacting.

 What makes a YEIDA sector good for an NRI?